This course is open for applications.

 - Dr Abdul Farooq

 - Key fact:

 - Learn from leading researchers from the world-renowned Bristol Robotics Laboratory.
-Get hands-on experience making and testing your inventions using our state-of-the-art equipment and facilities.
+Gain hands-on experience in making and testing your inventions, using our state-of-the-art equipment and facilities.

 Why BEng(Hons) Robotics?